Skip to main content

 The central nervous system is the primary target for toluene toxicity for both acute and chronic exposures.
 Chronic inhalation exposure also causes irritation to the upper respiratory tract and eyes.
 Studies have reported developmental effects and limb anomalies in the children of pregnant women exposed to high levels of toluene.

-The highest concentrations of toluene is usually detected from the use of household cleaners and in the workplace in occupations like painting, printing and chemical production.
+The highest concentrations of toluene are usually detected from the use of household cleaners and in the workplace in occupations like painting, printing and chemical production.
 Common conditions and injuries reported following Acute or Chronic inhalation exposure include:

 • Cardiac arrhythmia